Strategies for Deconstructing Jealousy

 But in any case, we’ve seen here some ways to start to deconstruct our emotional problems.
 When we have a disturbing emotion, if we can start to see what it is rather than making a big solid thing – jealousy! – and then it becomes really heavy, as if it had a solid line around it – but when we can start to see that, well, actually it’s made up of many different parts: resentment, I’m greedy to get something more, or these unreasonable expectations from my culture, there’s competition there, low self-worth / self-esteem might be in there, insecurity might be in there, a lot of components.
 Well, we can start to deconstruct it.
 Then, it’s no longer so heavy; it’s not this big monster with a big solid line around it.
 And then we can start to apply different strategies for dealing with the different aspects that are involved here.

 Of course, the understanding of how “I” exist and how “you” exist and the understanding of voidness, it’s called in Buddhism the strongest medicine to apply, but the other one which is extremely strong one that His Holiness emphasizes so much is this opening up your heart.
-As we were taking about, if you open up your heart and see that, “I have the capacity to love many, many people” – it doesn’t mean have sex with everybody, we’re talking about warm, friendly, open, fulfilling relationship with many, many people.
+As we were talking about, if you open up your heart and see that, “I have the capacity to love many, many people” – it doesn’t mean have sex with everybody, we’re talking about warm, friendly, open, fulfilling relationship with many, many people.
 Then, one particular relationship is not working out, okay, we can feel sad for that person, because they don’t realize that the heart can be opened to many.
 And our life becomes very, very fulfilling because in each relationship you’re fully there.
 Even though you might not be spending twenty-four hours a day with this person, sharing a toothbrush, as we say, with this person, that’s not necessary.
 An hour with somebody in which you’re totally there with your whole heart, much more fulfilling then a whole life with somebody in which your heart is closed, isn’t it?

 We have a little bit of time for questions, if you have.